Stewardship & Giving

 Pledge cards enable you to formalize your financial commitment to this church and allow us to anticipate what resources will be available for our ministries and missions.

 To pledge, include your personal information on the card and include how much you plan to give, either weekly, monthly or quarterly for an annual total.
-These pledges can either be placed in the offering plate on any Sunday morning, or mailed to the church office.
+These pledge cards can either be placed in the offering plate on any Sunday morning, or mailed to the church office.

 How Can I Make A Pledge?